 Alexandra is a freelance arts fundraising consultant.
 Previously, she worked for the Royal Opera House, London Philharmonic Orchestra and the Hallé, after starting her career as a graduate trainee with Marks & Spencer.
 Alexandra lives close to Jacksons Lane, where she is often to be found with a pram and two daughters in tow.
 She is also a Girlguiding UK leader, and in her spare time enjoys choral singing and playing the piano and organ.

 Richard is the EMEA Director of Marsh & McLennan Companies’ Global Risk Centre, where he analyses global change and advises multinationals on how to better anticipate and respond to emerging threats.
 He has a keen, long-term interest across the visual and performing arts and lives just down the hill in Islington.

 Richard Webber is the originator of systems with organisations used to analyse customers according to the types of postcode they live in.
 Many arts venues use these systems to discover from which types of neighbourhood people come to see which productions.
-Currently works with Trevor Phillips to enable organisations to appeal more effectively to people from different cultural backgrounds.
-Has lived within half a mile of Jacksons Lane for a third of a century.
+He currently works with Trevor Phillips to enable organisations to appeal more effectively to people from different cultural backgrounds.
+He has lived within half a mile of Jacksons Lane for a third of a century.